 - A conversion within Leadpages analytics is a form submission (an opt-in).

 When you publish a Leadpage or Leadbox, we’ll automatically track its views and conversions.
 To view your analytics, navigate to the Leadpages or Leadboxes tab in your account.

-In the list view, we display unique views, opt-ins, and your conversion rate, so you can review how your pages and boxes are doing at a glance.
+In the list view, we display unique views, opt-ins, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.